broadfield-dev/HF-Explorer/README.md

-# Gradio File Explorer Component
+# Huggingface File Explorer Component

 A custom Gradio component that provides a powerful file explorer and environment inspector.
 It can be easily embedded into any Gradio application to allow users to:

-- Navigate the local file system.
+- Navigate the local file system (Linux).
 - View and inspect file contents.
 - Check installed Python dependencies (`pip freeze`).
 - View system disk usage (`df -h`).